AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Why?
 The privately mined blocks to perform the attack *are not known about* by Ethereum.
 Rather, Ethereum knows about the *public* Bitcoin history *against which the attack competes*.
 Thus, the private chain-segment must *either* contribute more total work to the Bitcoin blockchain than the public chain-segment does *including* the relevant Ethereum chain-segment, *or* the attacker must, in addition to their private Bitcoin chain-segment, *also* produce a private Ethereum chain-segment such that the *total* work of both private chain-segments is calculated to be greater than the total work of both public chain-segments, and then publish both segments simultaneously.

 It's worth noting that, at this point, there is no benefit to Ethereum's security as Ethereum isn't 'reading' the reflected work.
-Thus a doublespend attack against Ethereum has the expected, non-reflected parameters.
-The only thing required for Ethereum to take advantage of the reflected PoW is the inclusion of appropriate merkle proofs that show the Eth chain according to Bitcoin.
+Thus a doublespend attack against Ethereum has the expected, non-reflected profile.
+The only thing that is required for Ethereum to take advantage of the reflected PoW is the inclusion of appropriate merkle proofs which show the Ethereum chain according to Bitcoin.

 Naturally, the large difference in target block frequencies means that Ethereum has a good deal of latency before its chain gains the security benefit from reflected work.
-For this reason, PoW reflection makes the most sense when used with high frequency chains.
-The downside of this is the increased overhead of more block headers, however, this is minimal in the scheme of things.
+For this reason, PoW reflection makes the most sense when used with high frequency chains, or chains of similar frequencies.
+One downside of this is that shortening the block production frequency requires the inclusion of more block headers, however, this is minimal in the scheme of things.

 \todo[inline]{UT won't be done until we figure out how to tell what the right algorithm is to count/weigh reflected blocks.}

 ### Two *merge mined* blockchains

+\todo[inline]{This section can be cut down significantly -- MM chains have security issues in general, and PoW reflection between merged chains is insecure without additional constraints.
+Those constraints basically nullify the benefits of MM.}

 The case of two merged mined chains (e.g. Bitcoin and Namecoin) is not as simple as the case of two chains using different hashing algorithms for their work.
 That is because the conclusion drawn about the difficult of attack does not hold.
 If we consider two chains that are both reflected in one another and able to be merged mined, then it is trivial to see that an attack is, at most, as difficult as attacking the strongest chain (presuming that 100% of miners are mining that chain).
 So there is an upper limit on the additional security provided via this technique.